FelixOnline/v2/content/articles/2014-1-31-tube-strikes-to-cause-chaos-in-february.md

 subtitle: >
   Transport for London have announced that next week there will be disruption to underground travel.
 date: "2014-01-31 17:13:48 +0000"

 # Attributes from Felix Online V1
 id: "4313"
 old_path: /news/4313/tube-strikes-to-cause-chaos-in-february
 aliases:
  - /news/4313/tube-strikes-to-cause-chaos-in-february
+imported: true
+comments:
+ - this is a test

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true